JSTOR-Labs/plant-humanities/docs/content/cacao.md

 Ancient Maya leaders represented themselves and their gods as or in relation to this cycle and its  associated  plants  of importance, mainly cacao and maize, attempting to embody the power of the natural world.
 For example, we see the  ancient Maya  depict ancestors of rulers  as cacao trees  growing from the sarcophagi of dead  ‘maize god’  rulers at the site of Palenque  and  cacao trees anthropomorphized  as deities on intricately carved vessels.
 By invoking this cycle in representing themselves and deities, Maya political leaders were giving precedence to the subsistence practices, ideologies, and plants they incorporated.
 Given this ancient association of cacao with the power of the natural world, it is not surprising to see cacao as an ingredient in the Badianus’ recipes for curing fear and malaise, particularly for political leaders.
 <var data-image-viewer></var>
-<var data-image id="Early Classic Maya Bowl with Anthropomorphic Cacao Trees, curated by Dumbarton Oaks Museum" title="Early Classic Maya Bowl with Anthropomorphic Cacao Trees" data-url="https://jstor-labs.github.io/plant-humanities/images/CacaoVessel.jpg" data-fit="fill"></var>
+<var data-image id="Early Classic Maya Bowl" title="Early Classic Maya Bowl with Anthropomorphic Cacao Trees, curated by Dumbarton Oaks Museum" data-url="https://jstor-labs.github.io/plant-humanities/images/CacaoVessel.jpg" data-fit="fill"></var>
 <var data-image id="Pakal's sarcophagus detail with ancestors depicted as fruit trees; see Lady Zac-Kuk (Pakal's mother) as a cacao tree" title="Pakal's sarcophagus detail with ancestors depicted as fruit trees" data-url="https://jstor-labs.github.io/plant-humanities/images/PakalSarc.png" data-fit="fill"></var>

 The presence of cacao in a remedy for hurt feet within the Badianus also wittily illustrates the realities of  indigenous  Mesoamerican lifeways.
 Without beasts of burden, the  long-distance transport of cacao from the neotropics to Tenochtitlan, the Mexica capital, would have certainly caused one’s feet to ache.
 For example, in [Hernán Cortés’s conquistador accounts](https://iiif.lib.harvard.edu/manifests/view/drs:427885396$229i), several regions are recognized for their tribute of cacao to the Mexica empire including  Huauthla,  Soconusco, and  Cotaxtla, all of which are hundreds of miles from Tenochtitlan.[^ref8]